03 Jul The increasing role of desk booking software in workplaces of tomorrow

 Phoning-in a desk reservation won’t cut it anymore – intelligent desk booking software is the only way forward.

 The role of Office managers and Facility administrators is about to get more complex too.
 They’ll deal with a host of new challenges:

 - How to make efficient use of desks and workstations when employees don’t occupy them 100% of the time?

-- How to implement social distancing within the confines of the office – especially on days when a significant number of staff are on premises?
+- Implement social distancing within the confines of the office – especially on days when a significant number of staff are on premises?